brainhack-school2020/BHS_project_SRastegarnia/README.md

 ## Conclusion and acknowledgement

 ## TO-DO LIST
-• ML model training/testing
+Week 4:

-• results plotting (visualization)
+• June 1st: Modifying plots and adding new interactable plot.
+Modify classifiers.

-• Pushing codes and results on Github
+• June 2nd: Run the scripts on whole dataset using Compute Canada.

-• ....
+• June 3rd: Polishing codes and Working on presentation's slides.